Financial-Times/treecreeper/docs/schema-spec.md

 All the options for [property definitions](#property-definitions) apply to relationship property definitions unless a rule below explicitly says otherwise.

-For relationships which shoudl be annotated with their own properties, see the section on [rich relationships](#rich-relationships)
+For relationships which shoud be annotated with their own properties, see the section on [rich relationships](#rich-relationships)

 | name          | required | default                                                                            | details                                                                                                                                                                                                                                                                                                                                                          | examples                      |
 | ------------- | -------- | ---------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------- |